pratiksha-singh996/AI-Enhanced-E-commerce-Sales-Profitability-Analytics/business analysis/business-insights.md

 ### Business Question

 Why is Furniture generating significant sales but achieving a substantially lower profit margin compared with Clothing and Electronics?

+## Sub-Category Performance Analysis

+### Key Findings

+1. Printers generated the highest sales at ₹58,252 and the highest profit at ₹5,964.

+2. Tables is the most significant loss-making sub-category, generating ₹22,614 in sales but a loss of ₹4,011, resulting in a negative profit margin of approximately -17.73%.

+3. Electronic Games generated ₹39,168 in sales but recorded a loss of ₹1,236, resulting in a negative profit margin of approximately -3.16%.

+4. T-shirt achieved the highest profit margin at approximately 20.32%, despite relatively lower sales of ₹7,382.

+5. Saree generated relatively high sales of ₹53,511 and 782 units but generated only ₹352 profit, resulting in a very low profit margin of approximately 0.66%.

+### Business Questions

+- Why are Tables generating significant losses?
+- Why are Electronic Games loss-making despite generating ₹39,168 in sales?
+- Why does Saree have high sales volume but very low profitability?
+- What factors are contributing to the strong profitability of T-shirt and Accessories?